Disease Guide ·Entropion ·2026

 What Is Entropion

-Entropion occurs when the eyelid (usually the lower lid) rolls inward toward the eye.
-The hair and lashes continuously rub against the cornea, causing pain, inflammation, and potential damage.
-It's usually inherited and related to facial structure — breeds with loose facial skin and deep-set eyes are most affected.
+The eyelid rolls inward, causing hair and lashes to rub against the cornea.
+This leads to pain, inflammation, and potential damage.
+Usually inherited and related to facial structure.
 Most common in brachycephalic and giant breeds

 Symptoms - What to Watch For

 Excessive tearing and watery eyes.
-Squinting or holding the eye partially closed.
-Redness and inflammation around the eye.
-Mucus or pus discharge.
-Rubbing or pawing at the eyes.
+Squinting or holding eye partially closed.
+Redness, inflammation, and discharge.
+Rubbing or pawing at eyes.
 Visible inward rolling of the eyelid.
-Corneal cloudiness or discoloration in advanced cases.
-Symptoms are usually visible from puppyhood
+Cloudiness in advanced cases.
+Usually visible from puppyhood

 Diagnosis - $75-$200

-Veterinary eye exam ($75-$200) to confirm the eyelid position and assess corneal damage.
-Fluorescein stain test ($25-$50) to check for corneal ulcers caused by the rubbing.
-Referral to a veterinary ophthalmologist may be recommended for complex cases.
+Eye exam ($75-$200) to confirm eyelid position and assess corneal damage.
+Fluorescein stain test ($25-$50) to check for corneal ulcers.
+Ophthalmologist referral recommended for complex cases.
 Average $75-$200

 Treatment - $500-$1,500/eye